Experimental Operations

 As Chemistry department researchers work with a wide variety of chemicals, it is important that each researcher familiarize themselves with the hazards of the chemicals they use.
 Stanford researchers have access to a number of internal and external resources to learn about the hazards of specific chemicals (see below).

 Before performing an experiment, researchers must perform a hazard assessment to identify risks and take steps to mitigate them.
 For work with higher risk substances (highly reactive materials, Particularly Hazardous Substances, etc.), it is highly recommended to work with your PI to develop an SOP.
-Stanford EH&S guidance on SOP prioritization and development (including templates) is available here.
+Stanford EH&S guidance on SOP prioritization and development (including templates) is available on the EH&S website.

 Stanford EH&S is always willing to help with hazard assessment and SOP development.
 Contact the chemistry-ehs [at] lists.stanford.edu (EH&S Research Safety Specialist) to receive assistance.